 This post contains affiliate links.
 As an Amazon associate I earn qualifying purchases.
 Click here for more about this policy.

-It's time to bust out the cookie sheets for some Raspberry Chocolate Oatmeal Cookies because it's February 1st and everyone's off their diets.
+It’s time to bust out the cookie sheets for some raspberry chocolate oatmeal cookies because it’s February 1st and everyone’s off their diets.
 Kidding!
 Well, kind of.
-I'm actually glad it's February because I'm really tired of seeing people on Facebook and Instagram talking about their diets (particularly Whole30).
+I’m actually glad it’s February because I’m really tired of seeing people on Facebook and Instagram talking about their diets (particularly Whole30 diet).

 My issue isn’t that they’re trying to get healthy.
 I’m all for that!
 My issue is how everyone says “I can’t wait until the end of January to eat cookies again.”
 WHOA.
 Isn’t the whole point of doing a diet to break up with sweets, especially Whole30?

-You see this is where I differ from many others in the healthy living community because I believe you can be healthy and eat cookies too.
+You see this is where I differ from many others in the health community because I believe you can be healthy and eat cookies too.
 In fact when I was losing 80 pounds, I ate a cookie at lunch everyday and had a single serving of ice cream every night.
-It blows my mind when people eliminate treats because I guarantee the second they're off Whole30 they're gonna binge on everything.
-What's the point of doing the diet then?
+It blows my mind when people eliminate treats because I guarantee the second they’re off Whole30 they’re gonna binge on everything.
+What’s the point of doing the diet then?

 I believe if you eat everything in moderation, food is less attractive.
 It’s just food, and not some crazy science experiment of will power.
 When you restrict, you’re just putting yourself in an unhealthy mental pattern of obsessing over food which leads to over eating.

-That's not to say I don't think Whole30 isn't a great way to detox your body from processed foods and sugar, and to build better habits.
+That’s not to say I don’t think Whole30 isn’t a great way to detox your body from processed foods and sugar, and to build better habits.
 I actually think it is.
-But when the intention is to go right back to those old habits after those 30 days are done then I say what's the point.
-It's just another temporary fix.
-Exactly why I wrote an entire book on why you should Ditch The Diet.
+But when the intention is to go right back to those old habits after those 30 days are done then I say what’s the point.
+It’s just another temporary fix.

-While many people were dieting in January, I've been over here eating Raspberry Chocolate Oatmeal Cookies and burning fat.
-I've been tracking my measurements which is why I know I've lost inches.
-It's great to finally be getting back to my pre-surgery self.
+I’ve been tracking my measurements which is why I know I’ve lost inches.
+It’s great to finally be getting back to be feeling better post surgery.
 Not easy to do at my age, but cookies help!

 That is healthy, whole grain cookies made with oatmeal, raspberries and chocolate chips that taste like pancakes in cookie form.
 I eat one a day and that’s enough to keep my sugar cravings in check.
 Healthy enough for breakfast, yet sweet enough for a snack!